rpmuller/ePubs/WP1.md

 Parmenides assumes that words have a constant meaning; this is really the basis of his argument, which he supposes unquestionable.
-But although the dictionary or the encyclopaedia gives what may be called the official and socially sanctioned meaning of a word, no two people who use the same word have just the same thought in their minds.
+But although the dictionary or the encyclopedia gives what may be called the official and socially sanctioned meaning of a word, no two people who use the same word have just the same thought in their minds.